stonehippo/i2c-attiny-peripheral/README.md

 # Attiny85 I2C Peripheral

-This is a simple I2C perihperhal device on the ATTiny85, implented via the[ ATTinyCore](https://github.com/SpenceKonde/ATTinyCore) Arduino core.
+This is a simple I2C perihperhal device on the ATTiny85, implemented via the[ ATTinyCore](https://github.com/SpenceKonde/ATTinyCore) Arduino core.

 This code is meant as a template for building I2C periperhal devices using at